Psychological Interventions: 186 Meta-Analyses Published in 2011-2015

-I gathered and annotated this list of recent (i.e., published in 2011, 2012, & 2013) meta-analyses of psychological interventions to make it easier for clinicians, researchers, and others to keep abreast of the evolving research:
+I gathered and annotated this list of recent (i.e., published in 2011-2015) meta-analytic studies of psychological interventions to make it easier for clinicians, expert witnesses, researchers, and others to keep abreast of the evolving research:

 Abbass, A., J. Town, et al. (2012).
 "Intensive short-term dynamic psychotherapy: A systematic review and meta-analysis of outcome research."
 Harvard Review of Psychiatry 20(2): 97-108.